You are viewing this site in staging mode. Click in this bar to return to normal site.

 Who will be working with my child and how often?

 The Pupil Profile and Provision Map will outline the additional support an individual child receives over and above the “quality first teaching.”
-This could be work with the Class Teacher, TA, Pastoral leader, Inclusion Manager, Senior Manager, Volunteer or Specialist Teacher.
+This could be work with the Class Teacher, TA, Pastoral leader, SENCO, SEND Teacher, Senior Manager, Volunteer or Specialist Teacher.
 The frequency and length of an intervention will be detailed on the individual Provision Map.
 This information is also recorded on the Target Tracker system as an overview of additional provision for an individual child.

 Progress is monitored in the classroom setting and formally in SEND reviews on a termly basis.
-Parents and pupils are invited to be a part of the review process and we encourage the vital partnership between home and school.
+Parents and pupils are invited to be a part of the review process and we encourage a special partnership between home and school.

 What will be their roles?

-The adult support and additional provision (TAs, Intervention Leader) will work towards the achievement of the individual’s short and long term outcomes.
+The adult support and additional provision (TAs, SEND Teacher) will work towards the achievement of the individual’s short and long term outcomes.
 These will be held in the classroom and will often be linked to the core subjects of Maths and English when a child has slow progress in these subjects and is receiving additional support.

 Examples of other provision may be through the delivery of a SALT programme on a 1:1, or sessions with the school’s Pastoral Leader to address a social or emotional need.

-Programmes of intervention will be led by the class teachers and overseen by the Inclusion Manager and the members of SLT.
+Programmes of intervention will be led by the class teachers and overseen by the SENCO/ SEND Teacher and the members of SLT.
 Feedback of any outcome achieved will be recorded on the updated individual Pupil Profile.

 The external professionals work specifically within their area of expertise.
 They may review the progress of the child on a yearly basis and set long and short term outcomes along with programmes to address these in the school setting.
 They also have a responsibility to report back to the school and parents.